Prompting is not a substitute for probability measurements in large language models: Related work

 Our study is related to model calibration, or the problem of estimating predictive uncertainty \citep[e.g.,][]{guo_calibration_2017,minderer_revisiting_2021,kadavath_language_2022,mielke_reducing_2022}.
 Most relevant to our work, \citet{kadavath_language_2022} perform a broad-scale evaluation of ``honesty'' in LMs.
 In particular, they analyze models' ``truthfulness'' and ``self-knowledge'', which are conceptually similar to our ground-truth and internal consistency evaluations.
 Similarly, \citet{mielke_reducing_2022} find that chatbots' expressions of confidence and doubt are poorly calibrated with the likelihood that the models' responses are actually correct.
 These approaches differ from ours in that they analyze models' metacognition by annotating verbalized expressions (e.g., ``I don't know, but...''), or by using models to evaluate the correctness of their own generated answers.

 Other studies have also demonstrated that models can respond to prompts in unexpected ways \citep{khashabi_prompt_2022,min_rethinking_2022,webson_prompt-based_2022,webson_are_2023,prasad_grips_2023}, in some cases achieving successful outcomes even when prompts are misleading or incoherent.
-Similarly, \citet{turpin_language_2023} find that explanations elicited through chain-of-thought prompting \citep{nye_show_2021,wei_chain_2022} can systematically misrepresent the underlying reasons and causes for a model's prediction.
+Similarly, \citet{turpin_language_2023} find that explanations elicited through chain-of-thought prompting \citep{nye_show_2021,wei_chain_2022} can systematically misrepresent the underlying reasons and causes for a model's prediction. \citet{mccoy_embers_2023} also demonstrate how LLMs' responses to prompts are highly sensitive to word probabilities, due to their original training objectives.

 \citet{begus_large_2023} also evaluate LLMs' ``metalinguistic'' abilities, but in a different sense of the word.
 They investigate whether LLMs can perform theoretical analyses of the structures and regularities of linguistic expressions --- for example, drawing the syntactic tree diagram of a given sentence in valid \LaTeX{} code. \citeauthor{begus_large_2023}'s tested abilities are metalinguistic in the sense that they require judgments about linguistic objects given linguistic input.
 In contrast, our study investigates whether models can access and report their internal probability distributions through linguistic prompts.